 Consider a Business solution orchestrated using Azure Serverless components like Service Bus Queues, Logic Apps and Function Apps.
-The monitoring requirement here is to get a status update on all the entities at every one hour interval.
+The monitoring requirement here is to get a status update on all the resources at every one-hour interval.
 The status report should be shared with the team members through the Slack notification channel.
 To meet this requirement, what Serverless360 offers is a status monitor.

 Configuring a Status Monitor

-Configuring a Threshold monitor in Serverless360 involves the following steps.
+Configuring a status monitor in Serverless360 involves the following steps.

 Create/ Edit a Status Monitor, in every Composite Application created, by default a status monitor will be present.
-However you can create as many number of status monitors as per your requirement.
+However, you can create as many numbers of status monitors as per your requirement.

-Define the Status Monitor, edit the status monitor configuration to define frequency at which the status report should be generated and shared.
+Define the Status Monitor, edit the status monitor configuration to define the frequency at which the status report should be generated and shared.
 The status monitor can also be configured to get alerts only if there is any violation.

-Associate Entities, multiple entities can be associated to a single status monitor.
-Serverless360 has capabilities to monitor the following Azure entities on their state, metric/ properties in a status monitor
+Associate Resources, multiple resources can be associated with a single status monitor.
+Serverless360 has capabilities to monitor the following Azure resources on their state, metric/ properties in a status monitor